jzills/ActionCache/src/README.md

 > [!NOTE]
 > Both a *DatabaseId* and *ConnectionString* are required.
 The only requirement within Azure is to create an Azure Cosmos DB account and use that primary connection string in the above configuration.
 A database and container will be created automatically if they don't already exist.

-> [!CAUTION]
-> Expirations are currently not supported for Azure Cosmos DB.
-They will be implemented in a future release.

 ## Register Multiple Cache Stores

 Two or more cache stores can be combined.